Megha8122/Megha8122/README.md

   Hi, I'm Megha Saxena, Web Developer 👨‍💻 , Coder 🥷,  Learner 🦸‍♀️ from India 🇮🇳
   <br>
   <br>
-  🎓 Completed my pursuing my bacherlor's degree from <a href="https://www.vitbhopal.ac.in"> VIT Bhopal.</a>
+  🎓 Currently I am pursuing my bachelor's degree from <a href="https://www.vitbhopal.ac.in"> VIT Bhopal.</a>
   <br>
   💻 I love to learn new technologies and frameworks.
   <br>